How to Prevent Financial Infidelity from Damaging Your Marriage

 Ultimately, you must forgive the financially unfaithful spouse to move on.
 While you may not be able to undo what has happened, you can exercise some control over the future.
 Your focus needs to be on how to move forward together and achieve mutual goals.

 While financial infidelity can and has led to the termination of many marriages, relationships can survive if spouses make a mutual commitment to be honest and communicate.
 Frequently reviewing bills and financial statements together and having ongoing discussions about future goals are essential.
 When spouses are working together to achieve common objectives, marriages are strengthened and financial infidelity can be prevented.
-If you have any questions concerning financial infidelity and divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning financial infidelity and divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.